 In the final part, we will discuss technology, self-esteem and home life.
 Many of the other previous blogs ideas can be incorporated together as they tend to overflow and interact with one another.

 - Assistive Technology (AT) gives invaluable support.
 Most children experience it from a very young age now and can use their parent’s phones all too well.

-- There are so much hardware and software available that it is easy to be overwhelmed by the choice.
-Don't jump at everything out there, a lot of it is very expensive and may not be of use at home anyway.
+- There is so much hardware and software available that it is easy to be overwhelmed by the choice.
+Don’t jump at everything out there, a lot of it is very expensive and may not be of use at home anyway.
 Ask your resource teachers for advice on what if anything might help your particular child.

 - Most secondary schools now use a tablet instead of books so make sure your child knows how to use one.